kitze/Benji-docs/FEATURE_DOC_SPEC.md

    - For each widget, describe what it shows, how it updates (live vs. manual), configuration limits, and the exact steps to add/remove it.

 6. **Alfred & Quick Actions**
+   - Link to the main [Alfred & Spotlight guide](/docs/alfred-spotlight) at the start of this section.
+   - List only the feature-specific Alfred commands (e.g., "Create a new habit", "Log hydration").
+   - Do NOT re-explain what Alfred/Spotlight is or how to open it—that's in the dedicated guide.
-   - Document Alfred commands: how to launch them, what they prefill, and which templates appear.
-Mention when keyboard shortcuts are optional alternatives rather than requirements.
+   - Mention when keyboard shortcuts are optional alternatives rather than requirements.
-   - Mention other quick launchers (menu bar, Raycast, mobile widgets) if supported.

 7. **Keyboard Shortcuts**
    - Always list shortcuts relevant to the feature.